acend/kubernetes-basics-training/content/en/docs/exposing-a-service/_index.md

 ## {{% task %}} Expose as NodePort

 {{% alert title="Note" color="info" %}}
-This is a advanced lab, feel free to skip this.
-NodePorts are normaly not used for http based applications as we use the Layer 7 based Ingress resource.
-For non-http based application, a NodePort might be a suitable alternative.
+This is an advanced lab, so feel free to skip this.
+NodePorts are usually not used for http-based applications as we use the layer 7-based Ingress resource.
+Only for non-http based applications, a NodePort might be a suitable alternative.
 {{% /alert %}}

 There's a second option to make a Service accessible from outside: Use a [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport).